eWaterCycle/ewatercycle-forecast/INSTALL.md

 The SM-DAS soil moisture observations are also downloaded automatically.
 However, one has to register with HSAF to be allowed to download the data.
 To register, follow the stept on [http://hsaf.meteoam.it/user-registration.php](http://hsaf.meteoam.it/user-registration.php).
 The username and password provided to you are needed in the installation step, below.

 ### PCRGlobWB input
-When running PCRGlobWB globally, the input files needed can be downloaded from FOOBAR SITE.
+When running PCRGlobWB globally, the input files needed can be downloaded from the [UU-Hydro GitHub organization](github.com/uu-Hydro/) page.

 ## running eWaterCycle